Concord1/Unlimited-WordleBot/README.md

 # Unlimited-WordleBot
 Tired of your friends beating you at the Wordle?
 Demonstrate your prowess by launching Unlimited WordleBot and speed through the puzzles!
+This is a Selenium bot which automatically solves the Wordle Unlimited puzzles via process of elimination.
+It collects a large manifest of five-letter words and progressively eliminates from it.
+Includes time delay to mimic human input.
+Performs with 100% accuracy.

 ## Installation
 Requirements: